wifinigel/wiperf/mkdocs/docs/faq.md

 ## Where do I get the dashboard reports for Splunk and Grafana?
 Use SFTP/SCP and pull the xml files in ```/usr/share/wiperf/dashboards``` from your probe.
+Or, visit the wiperf GitHub site [here](https://github.com/wifinigel/wiperf/tree/main/dashboards){target=_blank}

 ## Can I make a feature suggestion?
-Yes, get along to the GitHub site and post your suggestion in the 'Issues' section: https://github.com/wifinigel/wiperf/issues.
+Yes, get along to the GitHub site and post your suggestion in the ['Issues' section](https://github.com/wifinigel/wiperf/issues){target=_blank}.
 It will be added to my "todo" list.

 ## Can I run tests over the Ethernet interface of the WLAN Pi?
-Yes, from wiperf v2.
+Yes, from wiperf v2 onwards.